Setting up MailBlastr for multi-tenant apps

 const { data, error } = await mb.domains.verify('DOMAIN_ID');

-console.log({ data, error });- Pros: seamless API-driven setup; domain-scoped keys confine each tenant to their own domain; one account to manage.
+GET /api-keys lists them with last_used_at.- Pros: domain setup automates over the API; domain-scoped keys confine each tenant to their own domain; one account to manage.

 - Cons: no per-tenant analytics in the dashboard; tenants share your sender reputation; aggregate volume will likely need a quota increase.